GhostWording/PublicDocumentation/API/Sections/ideas.md

 * culture : string, 'en-EN' | 'fr-FR' | 'es-ES', by default the culture will be automatically picked from the http headers
 * nbcards : int, the number of cards ideas to return for each intention, 1 by default
-* new: when set to true, it avoids the cache and forces a refresh
+* _refresh: when set to true, it avoids the cache and forces a refresh (this is only for test purposes and must not be used in the apps)_
 * deviceid: the device id of the user doing the request (not used actually but it will in the future to get more accurate suggestions for the user)
+* version: a number in the range [1..10], it allows you to get different sets of cards

 Response:

 * array of [cardIdea](#ObjectDefinitions)
 Notes:

 This api is available through your browser to have a better looking of the cards than in a json api.